 Some sleep medicine doctors say that those who sleep in this position do not like to be the center of attention, but this is just a theory.
 The most accepted answer in the scientific community is that sleeping position has less to do with personality and more to do with:

 Is It Bad to Sleep with Your Arms Above Your Head?

-Sleeping on your back with your arms above your head is not an ideal position.
-It may cause a lot of physical pain because you sleep on your back and your arms are raised.
+Sleeping on your back with your arms above your head isn’t ideal, and it may cause pain because you sleep on your back and your arms are raised.

 Our brain is skilled at ensuring we wake up when we sense something is wrong.
 However, waking up in the middle of the night is never what we want.
 An interrupted sleep cycle can result in: